rionaldoalviansa/Hoax-Valid-News-Classification-With-Bi-LSTM/README.md

 <br>As an NLP project, this project was done using a deep learning model called Bi-LSTM.
 <br>With this project, it was hoped that we could help people differentiate between hoaxes and valid news that is currently around.

+The project itself contains multiple steps, ranging from EDA, data preprocessing, modeling, and the proposed method of conducting
+<br>perform the tuning process to increase the model's classification performance even further.
+In addition, I also tried to use TF-IDF as the
+<br>model's vectorizer.
+However, due to the amount of data sparsity caused by one-hot encoding, I perform PCA beforehand.

 DATASETS
 =================================================================================================================================